flux-framework/flux-operator/docs/getting_started/user-guide.md

 #### Quick Deploy

-This works best for production Kubernetes clusters, and comes down to donwloading the latest yaml config, and applying it.
+This works best for production Kubernetes clusters, and comes down to downloading the latest yaml config, and applying it.

 ```bash
 wget https://raw.githubusercontent.com/flux-framework/flux-operator/main/examples/dist/flux-operator.yaml